-Broad Ocean Area: This species is not likely to occur in the BOA of the Action Area.
+Broad Ocean Area: Little is known about the distribution and abundance of Fraser's dolphins in the BOA of the Action Area.
 These dolphins were first documented within the Hawaiian Islands EEZ on 2002 surveys, and there was one additional sighting of the island of Hawai'i in 2008 (Carretta et al. 2011).
 Based on the 2002 shipboard surveys, a minimum population estimate of 4,700 Fraser's dolphins was calculated for the Hawaiian Islands EEZ (Carretta et al. 2011).
 While this species has been recorded near Hawaii, most records of this species are from deep ocean waters south of the BOA including near Kiribati, the Cook Islands, and French Polynesia (Miller 2007).
+Fraser's dolphins are likely to be rare in the Action Area.

 Vicinity of Illeginni Islet: This species is not known to occur in the vicinity of Illeginni Islet.
-There are documented occurrences of Fraser's dolphins in the central and western Pacific Ocean in the Cook

-Islands, Micronesia, Fiji, French Polynesia, Kiribati, and Nauru.
+There are documented occurrences of Fraser's dolphins in the central and western Pacific Ocean in the Cook Islands, Micronesia, Fiji, French Polynesia, Kiribati, and Nauru.
 There are no documented occurrences in the deep ocean waters of the RMI (Reeves et al. 1999; Miller 2007).